All About the Ingress Resource

 kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 77d

-With Minikube you can access the NodePort services using the combination of the cluster IP and the port number (e.g. 32004 or 31524).
+NodePort services using the combination of the cluster IP and the port number (e.g. 32004 or 31524).
 The command minikube ip gives you the clusters' IP address (192.168.64.3 in this case).
-You could use that IP and the NodePort, for example 32004 for the ambassador service, and access the service.
+You could use that IP and the NodePort, for example 32004 for the ambassador service, and access the service.minikube service command and have Minikube open the correct IP and port number.
+Try and run the following command:$ minikube service ambassador

 |-----------|------------|-------------|---------------------------|